-When a person begins to describe the property, they might be a little leery to talk about anything other than land or a home.
-However, the property is basically anything that is owned by a person or even a company.
+When a person begins to describe property, they might be a little leery to talk about anything other than land or a home.
+However, property is basically anything that is owned by a person or even a company.
 So, you are talking about cars, clothes, and even pets in addition to any real estate.
 All of those things can be sold, purchased, and even traded.
-Sometimes, the property is even stolen or destroyed.
+Sometimes, property is even stolen or destroyed.

 Many people forget that intellectual properties exist as well.
 Those items can be copyrighted or even have trademarks obtained for them.